Intercoms & Talkbacks Update

 Contributing Editor David Kirk highlights the latest developments from the manufacturers of broadcast communications technology...

-AEQ has introduced several new products - XPeak is an intercom system that supports up to 28 user terminals in desktop, rack, wired beltpack, wireless beltpack, and PC configurations.
+AEQ’s XPeak intercom system supports up to 28 user terminals in desktop, rack, wired beltpack, wireless beltpack, and PC configurations.
 These can be connected to each other without need for a matrix.
 The stationary terminals have eight four-way lever keys, with two functions per lever, and individual level regulation on the key itself.
 The beltpacks have four keys.
 Wired user terminals also have Bluetooth and USB connections.
 The system is complemented by the XPEAK_IF interface which provides analog, digital USB and AoIP AES67/Dante connectivity.
 Internet-based automatic remote connection is available.
 Each terminal automatically communicates via a service installed in the cloud.

-RTS Intercom Systems’ DSPK-4 digital speaker station is an IP-based version of the company’s wired analog speaker station predecessor.
-“The latest addition to the RTS Digital Partyline product lineup, it features several key enhancements such as high-quality digital audio, Power Over Ethernet and hybrid IP/digital/analog functionality,” says Senior Sales Manager Nico Lewis.
+RTS’ DSPK-4 digital speaker station is an IP-based version of the company’s wired analog speaker station predecessor.
+“The latest addition to the RTS Digital Partyline product lineup, it features several key enhancements such as high-quality digital audio, Power Over Ethernet and hybrid IP/digital/analog functionality,” comments Nico Lewis, Senior Sales Manager.
 “Using standard Ethernet connection, the DSPK-4 interfaces with a range of working environments and is available in desktop, flush-mount and wall-mount versions.
 The DSPK4 has a full-colour TFT display and an icon-based menu interface which allow local configuration to match customer preferences.
 RTS has also introduced a feature set specifically designed for SMPTE ST 2110 operation.
-“Our KP-Series keypanels, Odin matrices and OMI (Omneo matrix interface cards) now ship 'hardware ready' to facilitate glitch-free operation.
+“Our KP-Series keypanels, ODIN matrices and OMI (Omneo matrix interface cards) now ship 'hardware ready' to facilitate glitch-free operation.
 A call light function for Odin and OMS (Omneo Main Station) which is compatible with the latest third-party supplier call lights has been implemented for the theatre and entertainment industry.”